gweezini/SamaSave/README.md

 - Optimized for high engagement, instant feedback, and mobile-first usability.

 ---

-### 🛠️ How to Run the Prototype Locally
-Our prototype is built purely on React Native (Expo) for easy cross-platform testing.
-To run it on your terminal:

-1. Clone the repository and navigate to the frontend folder:
-> cd frontend

-2. Install the dependencies:
-> npm install

-3. Start the Expo development server:
-> npx expo start

-4. Download the Expo Go app on your iOS/Android device and scan the QR code to experience SamaSave live

----

 ## 🌱 Future Scalability
 - **Merchant & Brand Partnerships (B2B2C):**